Skip to content

 Remove as much dirt from your rims as you can before using any soap or cleansers.
 By doing this, you make sure that the metal is completely uncontaminated when you clean, polish, or seal it.
 The simplest method is to use a strong stream of water from a hose to spray your car's wheels.

 Make careful to thoroughly soak all of the wheels' components during the rinsing process and reach all of the design's crevices.
-When finished, wipe down with a microfiber cleaning cloth.
+When finished, wipe with a damp cloth.

-Sand the rims down starting with 400 grit wet/dry sandpaper to remove pitting, scratches, and curb rash.
+Sand the rims down, starting with 400-grit wet/dry sandpaper to remove pitting, scratches, and curb rash.
 Start with rougher sandpaper, such as 240 or 320 grit, if you have deeper pitting or scratches.
-Usually, hand sanding yields the most effective results, but if you want to save some time and have rims that aren't difficult to reach with an orbital sander or angle grinder, you might try using a sanding disc to do the majority of the job.
+Usually, hand sanding yields the most effective results, but if you want to save some time and have rims that aren't difficult to reach with an orbital sander or angle grinder, you could use a sanding disc to do the majority of the job.
 Sand the surface until all pitting and scratches are removed.

 After smoothing the surface with fine-grit sandpaper, go up to 800 or 1,000 grit to get rid of any ridges or roughness.
 Sanding dust can be removed using a clean, dry microfiber cloth.